slichlyter12/Postal/README.md

 * Launch Postal by running Postal in the command pallette, this will parse the project directory you have open in VSCode.
 This will also open a UI.
 * right-click a node in the UI with a bright green border to expand subcomponents of that node, by default this will only work for HTML, PHP, JavaScript, TypeScript, and C files.
 Specifically divs and body tags for HTML and PHP, and functions for JavaScript, TypeScript, and C files.

-## Known Issues

-* Parsing on large projects (thousands of files) takes a while, but will (probably) finish around 30 seconds

 ## Release Notes